bablokb/pygame-fbgui/doc/reference.md

     'font_size_xl':   20,
     'font_size_xxl':  24

-The list will probably expand in the future (e.g. for color of selections).
+The list will probably expand in the future.

 The toplevel window will inherit the theme from the application-object, and child-widgets will inherit the theme from their parents.
 During widget